billimek/k8s-gitops-sandbox/setup/README.md

 task talos:generate-clusterconfig
 ```

-Bootstrap the control-plane node.
+Bootstrap the talos nodes.
 It may take some time for the cluster to be ready.

 ```shell
 task k8s-bootstrap:talos